Taste, Odour and Colour in Drinking Water

 Rotten egg smell: This is caused by hydrogen sulfide in water, produced by bacteria in deep wells and in low-use stagnant water mains.
 When combined with iron, the iron sulfide stains are black.
 It is also highly corrosive, so other problems may accompany the smell.

-Off-colors and staining: Water that is brownish in color can be caused both by the tea-like extracts of dead leaves and by corrosion by-products, such as iron and manganese.
+Off-colors and staining: Water that is brownish in colour can be caused both by the tea-like extracts of dead leaves and by corrosion by-products, such as iron and manganese.
 This water is unpleasant tasting and looking, and can also stain sinks and laundry.
-Organic color and staining usually occur in areas with poor drainage, and sometimes it combines with iron to form “heme iron,” which is difficult to remove.
+Organic colour and staining usually occur in areas with poor drainage, and sometimes it combines with iron to form “heme iron,” which is difficult to remove.

 Hardness: This term refers to water that has picked up minerals such as calcium and magnesium, as it traveled through certain types of rock and soil.
 Hard water also leaves a sticky film on shower tiles and inhibits the lathering ability of soaps and detergents.
 Extremely hard water also has a distinctive off-taste to it, although moderate amounts taste good to most people.